crcn/structr.js/README.md

 Structr is a framework that aims to:

 * Lightweight.
 * Provide as few new concepts as possible coming from OOP.
-Learning it should be easy.
+* Easy to learn.
 * Help develop re-useable, clean, and consistent code.
 * Be fun, and easy to work with.
-* Reduce the amount of reduntant code.
+* Reduce the amount of reduntant/boilerplate code.
-* Combine suplemented patterns used in Javascript in an easy to use form.

 Supports: